-My daughter recently started school for the first time, and included in her welcome packet was a note that the school was nut-free.
-I wasn't surprised, of course, given how many kids have nut allergies these days, but I did have to do a little research and digging to see what I could use in her normal almond butter or peanut butter sandwiches instead.
+When my daughter started school for the first time, her welcome packet included a note letting me know that the building was nut-free.
+I wasn’t surprised, of course, given how many kids have nut allergies these days, but I did have to do a little research to see what I could use in her normal almond butter or peanut butter sandwiches instead.

 Turns out there are a lot of tasty alternatives to peanut butter that aren’t too hard to find, making similar versions of PB&J still possible!